QiosQi/landing/content/en/whyus/compare/wix.md

 ---
 title: "Wix"
-description: "QiosQi vs. Wix"
+description: "QiosQi is a specialized platform for restaurants and a beautiful Wix alternative."
-lead: "QiosQi vs. Wix"
+lead: "QiosQi is a specialized Wix alternative"
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false